WhiteSoule/PostME/README.md

 The use cases will be structured into Given, When and Then keywords.
 For example:
-Given a user named Tomer registered with email "nai@uni.lu" and password "nai" And Tomer enters his credential
+Given a user named Tomer registered with email "nai@uni.lu" and password "nai" And Tomer enters his credential \n
 When Tomer clicks on submit button
 Then Tomer is logged in